 Ibrahim, a true survivor, came up with a plan to sell his produce; he set up his cart inside the courtyard of an abandoned mansion, and managed to form a clientele of nearby residents or visitors; his prices are unbeatable.
 Last time I peeked, I got several bags of juicy oranges for 10 cents a pound.
 He will sell you three bunches of vibrant-looking purslane for 15 cents.
 Etc.

-The hand-painted sign says “no borrowing” but Ibrahim does let people borrow occasionally.
+The hand-painted sign says “Borrowing forbidden” but Ibrahim does let people borrow occasionally.

 Some days, you can get some really cool stuff in his shop; I will show you in a couple of days what I got.